Debbie Ngarewa-Packer: Treaty Principles Bill

 In mid November 2024, Ngarewa-Packer and her Te Pāti Māori colleagues opposed David Seymour's controversial Treaty Principles Bill, which proposed a constitutional overhaul of the principles of the Treaty of Waitangi.
-She along with Hana-Rawhiti Maipi-Clarke, Rawiri Waititi and Labour MP Peeni Henare performed an impromptu haka (ka mate) which disrupted the bill's first reading.
-On 10 December 2024, House Speaker Gerry Brownlee referred Ngarewa-Packer and her three colleagues to the Privileges Committee for disrupting parliamentary proceedings.
-Ngarewa-Packer defended her actions, accusing Parliament of disrespecting Māori.
+She along with Hana-Rawhiti Maipi-Clarke, Rawiri Waititi and Labour MP Peeni Henare performed an impromptu haka (Ka Mate) which disrupted the bill's first reading.
+On 10 December 2024, House Speaker Gerry Brownlee referred Ngarewa-Packer and her three colleagues to the Privileges Committee for disrupting parliamentary proceedings and for behaviour which could have the effect of "intimidation".
+Ngarewa-Packer was specifically named for moving towards the ACT party's seats and making a gesture that they described as firing a "finger gun".
+Te Pāti Māori defended their actions, accusing Parliament of a broader demonization of Māori.

-On 1 April 2025, Ngarewa-Packer, Waititi and Maipi-Clark declined to appear before the Privileges Committee, claiming they had been denied key legal rights such as a joint hearing, restrictions on their legal representation Christopher Finlayson, expert testimony from tikanga (Māori culture) expert Tā Pou Temara denied, hearing scheduling conflicts being ignored and concerns about disciplinary action against Maipi-Clarke.
+On 1 April 2025, Ngarewa-Packer, Waititi and Maipi-Clarke declined to appear before the Privileges Committee, claiming they had been denied key legal rights such as a joint hearing, restrictions on their legal representation Christopher Finlayson, expert testimony from tikanga (Māori culture) expert Tā Pou Temara denied, hearing scheduling conflicts being ignored and concerns about disciplinary action against Maipi-Clarke.
 On 2 April, the Privileges Committee's chairperson Judith Collins confirmed that the privileges hearing would proceed regardless of whether the three TPM MPs turned up.
 In response, Ngarewa-Packer and Waititi announced that they would boycott the hearing and hold their own "alternative independent hearing," denouncing the Privileges Committee as a "kangaroo court."

 On 14 May 2025, the Privileges Committee censured Ngarewa-Packer and her two colleagues for "acting in a manner that could have the effect of intimidating a member of the House in the discharge of their duty" during the haka protest.
-She and Waititi were suspended from Parliament for 21 days while Maipi-Clark was suspended for a week.
+She and Waititi were suspended from Parliament for 21 days while Maipi-Clarke was suspended for a week.
 Te Pāti Māori issued a statement denouncing the verdict as "the worst punishment handed down ever in our history."
 On 20 May 2025, Parliament adopted Leader of the House Chris Bishop's motion that the parliamentary debate on the three MPs' suspension be delayed until 5 June, allowing them to participate in the budget debate on 22 May.
-On 5 June, parliament voted to suspend Maipi-Clark, Ngarewa-Packer and Waititi for 21 days.
+On 5 June, parliament voted to suspend Maipi-Clarke for seven days, and Ngarewa-Packer and Waititi for 21 days.

 A RNZ-Reid Research poll found that, a majority supported the punishment or thought it should be stronger.
 37.0% said it was "about right"; 17.2% said it was "too lenient", and 36.2% said it was "too harsh".